Connect to Azure

 1. Select Certificates & secrets from the left-hand menu on the app registration page.

-2. Click + New client secret to create a new client secret.
+2. Click + New client secrets to create a new client secret.

 3. Select a time frame for its expiration, add a description, and then click Add.